 Where can I get a copy of the Yard Waste & Hazardous Waste Calendar?

-You can view the Yard Waste & Hazardous Waste Calendar as an image file, look up your collection schedule with the Waste Wizard in the tabs above, or check the Environmental Service Guide we mail to all Somerville households each April.
+You can view the Yard Waste & Hazardous Waste Calendar image below, download the PDF, or look up your collection schedule with the Waste Wizard in the tabs above, or check the Environmental Service Guide we mail to all Somerville households each April.
 You can also print your own copy of the guide online here.
 If you would like to have a guide mailed to you, please contact 311 (617-666-3311 outside of Somerville).

 Household Hazardous Waste Drop-off Days